-A musher must have the team physicals performed by the veterinary staff at ITC Headquarters on Wednesday, February 26, or by another veterinarian with a current license in good standing, on or after Saturday, February 15, 2025.
-The following conditions will prohibit a dog from participating: seizures (epilepsy), syncope (fainting) and/or pregnancy.
+A musher must have the team physicals performed by the veterinary staff at ITC Headquarters on Wednesday, March 4, 2026 or by another veterinarian with a current license in good standing, on or after Saturday, February 21, 2026.
+The following conditions

 A musher is permitted to have a maximum of 24 dogs screened (microchips, EKG's and blood work) in preparation for Iditarod 2025.
 All 24 dogsmust be screened at the original appointment date.
 There will be no additional screening after that time.
-From these, a musher may select a maximum of 20 dogs for listing on the Dog Microchip Identification Sheet, which must be submitted to ITC Headquarters by the previously stated deadline of

-5:00 p.m. on Wednesday February 26, 2025.
-To be listed on the Microchip Identification Sheet, dogs must have had pre-race screening by Iditarod personnel, including a documented microchip implant number, an ECG (EKG) recording and blood work.
-In addition, each must have had a pre-race physical exam to be eligible to race.
+From these, a musher may select a maximum of 20 dogs for listing on the Dog Microchip Identification Sheet.
+To be listed on the Microchip Identification Sheet, dogs must have had pre-race screening by Iditarod personnel, including a documented microchip implant number, an ECG (EKG) recording and blood work and physical examination.
 The musher may select his/her dogs for the start from any dogs listed on a Dog Microchip Identification Sheet.
 Dogs for the re-start may be selected from any dogs listed on a Dog Microchip Identification Sheet and not run in another team on Saturday.
 The maximum number of dogs permitted at the start will be determined by the Race Marshal.
-A maximum of 16 dogs may be selected for the re-start.
+A maximum of 16 dogs may be selected for the restart.
 Once a dog has run in a team, that dog cannot be switched to another team.